zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

     return config.multiplier * input_int, config.multiplier * input_float
 ```

 The default value for the multiplier is set to 4.
-However, when the pipeline is instatiated you can
+However, when the pipeline is instantiated you can
 override the default like this:

 ```python